AdityaKR555/React-Js-Projects/README.md

 ### 13. Simple Notes App
 A simple notes application where users can create and save notes with titles and descriptions.

-**Skills used:** React, useState, component-level state, tailwind CSS
+**Skills used:** React, useState, component-level state, tailwind CSS, Local Storage

 ---